Once in a land far, far away. The Tortoise and the Boar became friends. Their friendship was known all over the land.

 A few minutes later, the Tortoise walked into his compound.
 He saw the angry Boar.

-The Tortoise demanded for his grinding stone and vowed never to pay the Boar if he failed to return his stone.
+The Tortoise demanded his grinding stone and vowed never to pay the Boar if he failed to return his stone.
 The Boar rushed into the shrubs in search of the stone.
-He was picking every stone on the ground with his snout to see if they belonged to the Tortoise.
-Up till now the Boar still picks the ground in search of the Tortoise’s grinding stone!
+He was picking every pebble on the ground with his snout to see if they belonged to the Tortoise.
+Up till now, the Boar still searches the dirt in search of the Tortoise’s grinding stone!

 Lesson: It’s wrong to play on people’s intelligence.
-It’s also wrong to react on anger.
+It’s unreasonable to react in anger.